Hund (card game)

 Hund is a card game, which is especially common in Silesia but not well known in Germany.
 It is played between four players using a standard French pack of 52 cards (from 2 to Ace minus the Jokers).
 The aim of the game is to get rid of all one's cards as quickly as possible to one's opponents.
-The game has no winner, only a loser: when one player has all the cards in his hand, they lose the game and are known as the "dog" (Hund) hence the name of the game.
+The game has no winner, only a loser: when one player has all the cards in hand, that player loses the game and is known as the "dog" (Hund) hence the name of the game.

 The feature of each player having an individual trump suit means that it is related to games like Bauernheinrich, Calypso, Dudák and Svoi Kozyri.